OS map ref: SK 970108 (Sheet 130)

 The quarry is probably the most northerly location in Britain for chalk milkwort.
 Over 120 species of flowering plants have been recorded.
 These included horseshoe vetch, yellow-wort, autumn gentian, common thyme and both pyramidal and bee orchids.
 Fallow deer and common lizard are regularly seen in the reserve.

 Why not join one of our teams of volunteers.
-We have regular work parties covering reserves in this area including Bloody Oaks Quarry.
-For more information contact us.
+We have regular work parties covering reserves in this area, including Bloody Oaks Quarry.